GoPro: HERO cameras

 On July 11, 2018, GoPro announced that it had sold more than 30 million HERO cameras since inception.

-On October 15, 2019 GoPro released the Hero8 Black, which included improved in-camera stabilization by way of Hypersmooth 2.0.
-The Hero8 Black introduced integrated mounting 'fingers' which could be folded down for use, and was also notable for not having an easily replaceable lens available from GoPro, though a third party replacement lens kit is available from a company called Camera Butter.
+On October 15, 2019, GoPro released the HERO8 Black, which included improved in-camera stabilization by way of HyperSmooth 2.0.
+The HERO8 Black introduced integrated mounting 'fingers' which could be folded down for use, and was also notable for not having an easily replaceable lens available from GoPro, though a third party replacement lens kit is available from a company called Camera Butter.

-On September 9, 2020, GoPro released the Hero 9 Black, which saw the reinstatement of the user-replaceable lens and a new front-facing screen.
+On September 9, 2020, GoPro released the HERO9 Black, which saw the reinstatement of the user-replaceable lens and a new front-facing screen.

+On September 10, 2024, GoPro released the HERO13 Black, which introduced a variety of new lens options, including a macro lens and ND filters.
+An option for an anamorphic lens will release in 2025.

+The HERO line has gained widespread popularity for recording first person point of view videos.

 GoPro KARMA & GoPro KARMA Grip

-The GoPro Karma was GoPro's consumer drone, until its discontinuation in January 2018.
+The GoPro Karma was GoPro's consumer drone until its discontinuation in January 2018.

 In 2014, GoPro entered into discussions with DJI for a private label model built with the GoPro branding.
 After the failure of these negotiations, GoPro entered into an agreement with 3D Robotics (3DR) for a similar partnership based on 3DR's flight controllers.
 3DR failed to meet their agreed-upon timelines.
 As a result, GoPro took full control of the development process in mid-2015.

-Scheduled to be released early 2016, the GoPro Karma project was delayed several times before the GoPro Karma was announced with an introduction date of October 23, 2016.
+Scheduled to be released in early 2016, the GoPro Karma project was delayed several times before the GoPro Karma was announced with an introduction date of October 23, 2016.
 The Karma was released along with newer models of the HERO5 and Session cameras and features a removable handheld stabilizer (gimbal) integrated into the design.
 After a few customers complained about power failure during operation, GoPro recalled Karma drones and gave customers full refunds.

-In February 2017, GoPro re-launched the Karma Drone.
+In February 2017, GoPro relaunched the Karma Drone.
 However, in January 2018, GoPro Inc. said that it will be cutting more than 20 percent of its global workforce and putting an end to its drone business after a disappointing fourth quarter.
 The company said it expects sales of about $340 million, well short of its own previous projection of as much as $480 million and the average analyst estimate of $472 million.
 Their revenue took an $80 million hit due to discounting for its Karma drones, as well as its Hero line of cameras, over the holiday season.

-GoPro 360° Cameras
+GoPro 360° cameras

 In November 2017, GoPro launched the Fusion camera, an omnidirectional camera which is capable of recording 360-degree footage.
 The Fusion was the first GoPro to feature an increased maximum resolution of 5.8K.
 In October 2019, GoPro updated this line-up with the introduction of the GoPro MAX.